 The University of Tampa counseling center, located in the Dickey Health and Wellness Center directly behind Austin Hall, provides counseling to all full-time students.
-Full-time graduate students who have not purchased the student health insurance policy will be assessed a fee.
+Full-time students without an active student health insurance policy will be assessed a fee.
 The counseling center staff is on call 24 hours a day for emergencies.

 8:30 a.m.- 5 p.m.